saharmor/voice-lab/README.md

   - [ ] Add detailed test reporting
   - [ ] Add conversation replay capability
 - [ ] Generated test report
-  - [ ] Add the eval_metrics.json and test_scenarios that were used for the test
+  - [ ] Add the eval_metrics.json and test_scenarios that were used for the test run